-- Courtesy Hours - a.
+- 1. Courtesy Hours - i.
 Courtesy Hours are in effect 24 hours a day, 7 days a week both inside and outside the residential buildings.
-Consideration for others is a primary component of community living and students agree to uphold this expectation when they choose to become residents. - b.
-The volume of stereos/TVs/voices/etc. must be kept at a level that cannot be heard outside the room with the door closed or outside the building. - Noise level must not deter students who want/need to study or sleep at any time. - d.
-Speakers may not be placed on or played from windowsills or doorways.

-- e.
-Amplified speakers must be appropriate to room size and volume kept at a conversational level of sound. - f.
+Consideration for others is a primary component of community living and students agree to uphold this expectation when they choose to become residents. - ii.
+The volume of stereos/TVs/voices/etc. must be kept at a level that cannot be heard outside the student's room with the door closed or outside the building. - Noise level must not deter students who want/need to study or sleep at any time. d.
+Speakers may not be placed on or played from window sills or doorways. e.
+Amplified speakers must be appropriate to the student's room size and volume kept at a conversational level of sound.

+- iv.
 Students must comply with any student or staff member's request to be quiet or turn down/off sound equipment.

-2. Quiet Hours

-- a.
-When quiet hours are in effect, stereo, voice, and television volumes must be kept low and room doors must be closed when there is any noise in the room. - b.
-Quiet Hours are 10pm to 10am Sunday night through Friday morning, and midnight to 10am Friday night through Sunday morning. - c.
-During finals week, 24-hour quiet is in effect. - 3.
-Failure to comply with Courtesy and/or Quiet Hours may result in a noise violation where a requirement that sound equipment be stored in a designated area until it can be taken home and/or further sanctions.
+Equipment may be confiscated if a student does not comply. - 2.
+Quiet Hours - i.
+When quiet hours are in effect, stereo, voice, and television volumes must be kept low and room doors must be closed when there is any noise in the student's room. b.
+Quiet Hours are 10pm to 10am Sunday night through Friday morning, and midnight to 10am Friday night through Sunday morning. - ii.
+During finals week, 24-hour quiet is in effect. - iii.
+Failure to comply with Courtesy and/or Quiet Hours may result in a conduct documentation where a requirement that sound equipment may be confiscated and stored in a designated area until it can be taken home and/or further sanctions.